LLNL/sundials/doc/arkode/guide/source/Usage/ERKStep_c_interface/User_callable.rst

       Any value below 1.0 will imply a reset to the default value.

-      If both this and one of :c:func:`ERKStepSetAdaptivityMethod` or :c:func:`ERKStepSetController` will be called, then this routine must be called *second*.
+      If both this and one of :c:func:`ERKStepSetAdaptivityMethod` or :c:func:`ERKStepSetAdaptController` will be called, then this routine must be called *second*.

    .. deprecated:: x.x.x

-      Use the SUNControl infrastructure instead (see :numref:`SUNControl.Description`).
+      Use the SUNAdaptController infrastructure instead (see :numref:`SUNAdaptController.Description`).

 .. c:function:: int ERKStepSetFixedStepBounds(void* arkode_mem, realtype lb, realtype ub)